lucasschmidt98py/Generator-Documentation/generator_doc/root/data_process.md

 ## Processing Time Statistics

-In order to control the functions's performance, time counters are implemented using the [TStopwatch](https://root.cern.ch/doc/master/classTStopwatch.html) class.
+In order to control the functions' performance, time counters are implemented using the [TStopwatch](https://root.cern.ch/doc/master/classTStopwatch.html) class.

 ```
 ------------------%%%%%%%%%%------------------